AjinkyaAndraskar/Bike-Store-Sales-Analysis/README.md

 * In this project, I conducted an analysis of a bike store sales dataset with the goal of uncovering sales trends and patterns, informing strategic decisions, and presenting findings through visualizations.
 The analysis focused on various aspects, including revenue, product categories, customer behavior, and the impact of sales representatives.
 The project aimed to provide actionable insights to guide informed decision*making within the business.

 # Data
-- The dataset used for this analysis contains the following columns:
+- The dataset employed in this analysis comprises 4722 rows and encompasses the following columns: :

 * Order_id
 * Customers